Static vs. Rotating Proxies: Which One Should You Use?

 With automated proxy rotation, you likely won’t have to worry about detection and bans, especially when sending many requests to a website at any particular instance.
 These servers make it appear as though requests come from different IPs, making it harder for websites to know that a single user is behind the action.

-Each time the IP switches, there’s a small delay, which can slightly reduce the speed of each request.
+Each time the IP switches, there’s a slight delay, which can slightly reduce the speed of each request.
 You should prepare for a slight lag when using rotating proxies.

 Most proxy service providers offer shared rotating proxies partly due to cost efficiency and scalability.
 But the problem with shared pools is that there’s a risk of limited speeds and lower reliability, especially during peak times when many users are online.
 And if any of the IPs are abused and later reused, websites may ban them.